Migration is a complex issue that needs to be handled humanely, fairly and with great sensitivity.

 The following year, the Defence Forces received the European Movement Ireland European of the Year award for its contribution to international peacekeeping and humanitarian work.

-The majority of refugees from Africa and Asia do not come to Europe, but rather move to neighbouring countries.
+- The majority of those who become refugees do not come to Europe, with 70% moving to countries neighbouring their country of origin.

 - The number of forcibly displaced and stateless people in Europe stood at 21.8 million at the end of 2022, including almost 12.4 million refugees, 1.3 million asylum-seekers, 7.2 million internally displaced people (IDPs) and 474,000 who were stateless.

 Latest news on migration